-5 Key Employee Exit Survey Questions
+5 Exit Survey Questions to Reduce Employee Turnover

 To understand your company’s turnover (or “churn”) rates, listen to your team.
 Exit surveys for employees provide an exceptional resource for reducing turnover and making data-based operational decisions.